YnotY2/time_slot_booking_dashboard_telegram_bot/README.md

          await admin_modify_time_slot_booking_status(callback)
      ```
    - **Purpose**: Calls the `admin_modify_time_slot_booking_status` function to modify the status of a specified time slot booking based on the callback data.
+   - *The callback-data contains the the 'id' if the time_slot within the callback data being passed to 'admin_modify_time_slot_booking_status'*

 5. **Fallback Handling**:
    - **Condition**: